 Measured by weight, superfoods tend to be far more expensive than most other foods.
 But because they’re so rich in nutrients a little goes a long way.
 The concentrated nature of superfoods also means that they’re the perfect food to order online—shipping costs are generally very low since there’s not much weight involved.

 No doubt about it: most people who don’t have nearly enough Omega 3 fatty acids in their diets.
-Worse yet, for vegetarians, is that cold-water fish is about the only rich source of Omega 3s that people typically eat.
+Worse yet, for vegetarians, is that cold-water fish best-known source of Omega 3s in the human diet.

 The good news, however, is that there are a few extremely rich vegan sources of Omega 3s (chia seeds, algae, and flax seeds).
 Of these, chia is probably the easiest of the bunch to incorporate into your daily diet.
 It’s great in any number of live-food recipes, and is also terrific when added to smoothies.
 You can also just add a tablespoon or so of the seeds to a glass of juice or water, soak for fifteen minutes, and drink it on the spot.

-Not only are chia seeds packed with Omega 3s, they’re also very rich in both calcium and fiber.
+Chia seeds are loaded with Omega 3s, and you can consume them in any number of ways.
 Best of all, organic chia seeds are inexpensive and easy to find.